 The financial services industry has seen continuous and promising growth this year.
-This is mainly because more and more people and organisations are starting to better plan their long-term financial and healthcare needs.
+This is mainly because more and more people and organisations are starting to plan their long-term financial and healthcare needs better.
 In fact, Singapore’s life insurance industry has seen a 29% growth from last year.

 How to stand out as a Financial Adviser

+Learn and get to know your clients personally.
+Although having a professional touch can be crucial for the business, having a personal relationship with the clients will definitely go a long way.
+You will be able to get referrals and recommendations too.
+After all, it is not about just money; it is about connecting with people to manage their future expenses better.
 It’s important to let your clients know that you always put them first.
 When meeting the client, don’t make it all about you, your company, or your investment approaches.
 You can build trust and relationships with your client by personalising your service to fit their preference.
-But before you can cater your service to their liking, you need to first get to know them personally and professionally.

 2) Be clear of your service commitment